MitMaro/git-interactive-rebase-tool/README.md

 ### Getting Help

-The tool has built in help that can be accessed by hitting the `?` key.
+The tool has built-in help that can be accessed by hitting the `?` key.

 ### Key Bindings